Skip to content

 Documentation

 1. Install Go and build the bundled examples.
+[PDF]

-2. Create your own experiment — a step-by-step beginner guide from an empty folder to a shareable executable.
+2. Creating Your Own Experiment — a step-by-step beginner guide from an empty folder to a shareable executable.

 Background

-It was inspired by expyriment.org, a lightweight Python library for cognitive and neuroscientific experiments (Krause & Lindemann, 2014.
+The original inspiration was expyriment.org, a lightweight Python library for cognitive and neuroscientific experiments (Krause & Lindemann, 2014.
 Behavior Research Methods, 46(2), 416–428. https://doi.org/10.3758/s13428-013-0390-6).
-The API should feel familiar to expyriment users.

 License & citation